MIT-Emerging-Talent/ET6-CDSP-group-19-repo/2_data_preparation/README.md

    The focus remained on validating the structure and quality of the cleaned data (e.g., shape, missing values, duplicates), not on exploratory data analysis.

+## How to Use

+1. Place the raw files in the working directory.
+2. Run the notebooks in the [`notebooks`](./notebooks) folder.
+3. Cleaned datasets will be generated and saved to disk (or cloud).

+## Notes

+- Cleaned CSVs are **not versioned** in this repo due to size.
+- For downstream analysis, download the files from the cloud folder above.